 Budleigh Salterton has a breathtaking bay with a pebble beach in an area of Outstanding Natuaral Beauty, offering safe clean waters for bathing.

-Its facilities include: 3 Beach Cafes; Fishing; Lyme Kiln Car park; Children’s Play area; Seafront with level walking; Toilets for the disabled; Dogs allowed on parts of the beach May to Sept (leaflets available), and Part of the South West Coast Path.
+Its facilities include: 3 Beach Cafes; Fishing; Lime Kiln Car park; Children’s Play area; Seafront with level walking; Toilets for the disabled; Dogs allowed on parts of the beach May to Sept (leaflets available), and Part of the South West Coast Path.

 In J.K.
 Rowling’s ‘HARRY POTTER’, the place “Budleigh Babberton” is named after Budleigh Salterton.